nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

 Now when you go to the browser, only after you click the link is when the front-end will send a URL request to the back-end.

 If you notice in the browser's console, you will get a warning that there are no routes that match "/" which is the base URL of our website.
-Let's build out a `Home` component so that we can toggle back and forth between something like a "landing page" and our list of characters.
+Let's build out a `Home` component so that we can toggle back and forth between something like a "landing page" and our list of debuts.

 71. In the `src` folder, create a file called `Home.js`